mizool/playbook/docs/code-conventions/sql.md

 ## Syntax

 - Do not quote identifiers unless it is required, for example because a column name is a reserved word (e.g. `timestamp`).
+- Write SQL keywords, names of built-in objects and other predefined words in lower case.
 - Type casts
     - Prefer ANSI SQL syntax for casts over RDBMs specific syntax:
       ```sql